 We make maple syrup on the Minnesota family farm in March and April.
 The first step in making maple syrup is selecting a maple tree of at least 12″ in diameter.
 (We only tap sugar maples but other maples are often tapped, including red maple, silver maple and black maple, even boxelder.)
-Next we drill a 7/16″ hole at a level or slightly downward angle, in about 2″.
+Next we drill a 7/16″ hole at slight downward angle towards the outside of the tree, in about 2″.
 Trees over 18″ get two buckets, and those over 24″ get three buckets.
 Into this hole we use a hammer to tap in a spout, also known as a spile.
 On the spout we hang a covered bucket.

 This is a photo of the A-frame where we do our boiling.
 The stove burns so cleanly very little smoke comes out of the stainless smokestack, but as you can see there are clouds of steam under the right conditions.
 Just out of site are two tarp-covered stacks of firewood.
 To the right is the red sap-gathering trailer.
 Next to the smoke stack the white cubic object is our sap feeder tank, in which we store sap to be gravity fed into the boiling pan.